diogotvf7/feup-sgi/tp1/README.md

 ----
 ## Project information

-Our project's inspiration was to recreate the famous apartment scene from the popular movie Pulp Fiction.
-To achieve that goal in the best way possible, we created a THREE.js scene utilizing simple geometry, curves, materials and lights to create a realistic and immersive environment.
+Our project is inspired by the iconic apartment scene from the popular movie Pulp Fiction.
+To recreate this environment as realistically as possible, we developed a scene using THREE.js, employing geometry, curves, materials, and lighting to make it as immersive as we could.

 <p align="center">
   <img src="./images/perspective.png">